 - This is in direct contrast to being “conformed,” or changed by outward pressure by the spirit of the age.

 1 Corinthians 2:14-16, A natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.
-But he who is spiritual appraises all things… For we have the mind of Christ.
+But he who is spiritual appraises all things… For, ‘Who has known the mind of the Lord, that he will instruct Him?’
+But we have the mind of Christ.

-- There is the key; be transformed by the renewing of the mind – the changing of our mind.
+- There is the key; be transformed by the renewing of the mind – the changing of your mind.

 - If you can change the mind, you can change the world.

 Illus – The Soviet Union began to lose its power over the people when knowledge of the world started coming to the people.